jkadowaki/computing_for_astro_ugrads/pyraf_installation.md

 python2
 ```

-Check whether PyRAF installed correctly by attemping to import the PyRAF package and try loading an IRAF module:
+Check whether PyRAF installed correctly by importing the PyRAF package and loading an IRAF module:

 ```
 from pyraf import iraf
 iraf.stsdas()
 ```

-Alternatively, if you are writing a script, ensure that you are specifying python 2 in the first line of the script as in the following example:
+Alternatively, if you are writing a script, ensure that you are specifying python 2 in the first line of the script as in the following example.

 ```
 #!/usr/bin/env python2